Degrees Offered at Purdue University

 Purdue University appears in our ranking of Master’s in Hospitality Management Online: Top 25 Values.

 Purdue University’s expansive network of four main campuses, nine technical college campuses, and two online campuses means that students have well over 100 undergraduate and graduate program options to choose from.
+Purdue’s University Global offers both associate and bachelor’s level programs.
+It’s home to some of the fastest accelerated online associate degrees you can find.
 Undergraduate majors include accounting, acting, actuarial science, aeronautical and astronautical engineering, airline management, brain and behavioral sciences, early childhood education and exceptional needs, mechatronics engineering technology, film and theater production, criminology, and medical laboratory sciences.
 Many of these majors are available in part or entirely online, in addition to the university’s physical campuses.

 Students also have the option of the Purdue University Honors College, a residential undergraduate college enrolling 750 new freshmen each year.
 This highly competitive program is designed for a diverse community of scholars who are curious, dedicated, and motivated.
 In addition to completing their major course of study, Honors College students take additional honors-only seminars and classes, culminating in a thesis or research project.